MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 The card can contain an inline image by including a link to the publicly available image.
 For performance purposes, it is highly recommended you host the image on a public content delivery network (CDN).

-Images are scaled up or down in size while maintaining the aspect ratio to cover the image area.
+Images are scaled up or down in size to maintain the aspect ratio for covering the image area.
 Images are then cropped from center to achieve the appropriate aspect ratio for the card.

 Images must be at most 1024×1024 and in PNG, JPEG, or GIF format.
 Animated GIF is not supported.